-Also known as Burma, Myanmar is the second largest country in Southeast Asia.
+Formerly known as Burma, Myanmar is the second largest country in Southeast Asia.
 Colonized by Britain in the 19th century, the country achieved its independence in 1948 and has been involved in internal sectarian conflict ever since.
-The country's modern history has been a mixture of military rule, human rights abuses, and a brief period of democracy.
-Recent events, including the release of Nobel Peace Prize winner Aung San Suu Kyi, suggest a possible re-emergence of democracy in the country.
+The country's modern history has been a mixture of military rule and human rights abuses.
+Recent events, suggesting an emergence of democracy, have been marred by reports of the Buddhist majority government targeting the Rohingya, a Muslim minority population.
 Join Active Minds as we explore the country's history and importance in the world today.

 Key Lecture Points

 - The Began Dynasty (1044-1297) is considered the Golden Age of Burmese history.
 The Bagan kings introduced Buddhism to the region and built thousands of pagodas and monasteries along the Irrawaddy River.
 The Konbaung Dynasty (1752-1885) was the final royal Burman dynasty.
 It was a time of constant warfare against ethnic minorities as well as invasions from China and wars with Great Britain.